amrmhassan/sheaaka/timeline.md

+# fix the error after uploading a new product that happen with the latest product card

 # edit a product

 # when signing up the user create a key storeCreated and set it to false, set it to true only when the store is signed up successfully